evaportelance/HEC-NLP/README.md

 ```
 conda activate nlp_py39
 ```
 Now you'll need to install pytorch in this new environment.
-We'll assume that you need CPU binaries, if you have access to a GPU by all means [install gpu binaries instead](https://pytorch.org/get-started/previous-versions/#v240).
+We'll assume that you need CPU binaries, if you have access to a GPU by all means [install gpu binaries instead](https://pytorch.org/get-started/locally/).
 Otherwise, for Macs, run the following:
 ```
-conda install pytorch==2.4.0 torchvision==0.19.0 -c pytorch
+conda install pytorch::pytorch torchvision torchaudio -c pytorch
 ```
 For Windows or Linux, run this line instead:
 ```
-conda install pytorch==2.4.0 torchvision==0.19.0 cpuonly -c pytorch
+conda install pytorch torchvision torchaudio cpuonly -c pytorch
 ```

 Once pytorch is installed you can install all the other required packages.
 To do this navigate to your cloned course repository on the Terminal or PowerShell.
 Then run: